We are the Junior Forest Rangers

 JFR Program Assistant - Anika Wirtanen

-I am so excited to be a part of the JFR team in this new role!
+I am so excited to be a part of the JFR team!
 I am a huge fan of climbing, dogs, coffee, D&D, and camping.
 I hold a biology degree with specialization in paleontology so I eagerly stop to investigate every rock I meet.
 I am a former JFR crew member and crew leader so I hold a very special place for this program in my heart.
 JFR is a way to make life long connections and I cannot wait to continue learning and meeting folks!